Clemapfel/jluna/docs/installation.md

 make
 ```

+You may need to specify the absolute path to `g++-11` / `clang-12` if their respective executables are not available in the default search paths.

-Warnings of the following type may appear:
+When compiling, warnings of the following type may appear:

 ```
 (...)